christopheralcock/CV/README.md

 I’m very good at taking large problems, breaking them down into smaller problems and concisely communicating them to others.

-My actual job experience is rubbish, and this I’m in the midst of making this career change.
+My actual job experience is rubbish, and thus I’m in the midst of making this career change.
 In my personal life I take a lead on organising things and getting people to the right places at the right times and I’m good at keeping track of stuff.
 I’ve played in bands and organised gigs and tours and accommodation and transport.

 #### Communication